espressif/esp-idf/docs/en/security/flash-encryption.rst

 - The `flash encryption algorithm` is AES-256, where the key is "tweaked" with the offset address of each 32 byte block of flash.
 This means every 32 byte block (two consecutive 16 byte AES blocks) is encrypted with a unique key derived from the flash encryption key.

-- Flash access is transparent via the flash cache mapping feature of ESP32 - any flash regions which are mapped to the address space will be transparently decrypted when read.
+- Flash access is transparent via the flash cache mapping feature of {IDF_TARGET_NAME} - any flash regions which are mapped to the address space will be transparently decrypted when read.

 	It may be desirable for some data partitions to remain unencrypted for ease of access, or to use flash-friendly update algorithms that are ineffective if the data is encrypted.
 NVS partitions for non-volatile storage cannot be encrypted since NVS library is not directly compatible with flash encryption.
 Refer to :ref:`NVS Encryption <nvs_encryption>` for more details.